Wahab raring to have a go at Australia

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DUBAI: With the mercury hovering around 40 degrees Celsius, Wahab Riaz was forced to head to the ice tub towards the end of a training session with the Pakistan ‘A’ team here at the ICC Academy on Thursday, writes Khalid Hussain.
+DUBAI: With the mercury hovering around 40 degrees Celsius, Wahab Riaz was forced to head to the ice tub towards the end of a training session with the Pakistan ‘A’ team here at the ICC Academy on Thursday.

-It was apparent that the fast bowler, who is set to make his return to Test cricket early next month, didn’t want to take any unnecessary risks ahead of the opening Test against Australia starting on October 7 at the Dubai International Cricket Stadium.
+It was apparent that the fast bowler, who is set to make his return to Test cricket early next month, didn’t want to take any unnecessary risks ahead of the opening Test against Australia starting on October 7 in Dubai.

 Fitness has been an issue for the 33-year-old pacer, who was snubbed earlier this year by Pakistan coach Mickey Arthur while selecting the squad for the tour of England and Ireland.
 Arthur was candid in his criticism of Wahab as he questioned the left-armer’s work ethic.
 At that time it seemed that Wahab’s Test career almost over.